 In order for applications to be considered complete, the following materials must be submitted online with the application by the posted deadline:

-- Transcripts from all degree granting institutions (If admitted, official transcripts must be sent for all applicants - including KU undergraduate students).
-In order for transcripts to be considered official, they must be sent directly from the institution either by mail or e-mailed directly to the University of Kansas.
+- Transcripts from all degree granting institutions (If admitted, official transcripts must be submitted by all applicants - including KU undergraduate students).
+Transcripts are considered official when sent directly from the institution either by mail or e-mailed directly to the University of Kansas.
 KU does not consider transcripts that come from applicants or that have been in the applicant's possession as official.
 You may be admitted by the department with the transcript uploaded to your application; however, University Graduate Admissions must receive the official transcripts - sent directly from your institution – before you will be officially admitted to the university.
 Degree conferral transcripts must be received by the end of your first semester of graduate enrollment to be eligible to continue enrollment.
 The official transcripts must show that your undergraduate degree has been conferred.

 - Three letters of recommendation.
 Recommenders will receive instructions on submission at the time the application is submitted.